-- · Acquiring further generic and specific historical skills - Recognising further chronological, geographical and theoretical perspectives - A developing understanding of contrasting approaches to the study of history - Also, depending on the modules chosen by the student: - Acquiring familiarity with source criticism skills and the intensive analysis of primary source materials - Acquiring the skills necessary to research, complete and present a piece of independent writing.
+- Acquiring further generic and specific historical skills. - Recognising further chronological, geographical and theoretical perspectives. - A developing understanding of contrasting approaches to the study of history. - Reflecting upon the experience of studying History to degree level and its social and political uses. - Acquiring the skills necessary to research and propose a piece of public history while working in a group. - Also, depending on the modules chosen by the student. - Acquiring familiarity with source criticism skills and the intensive analysis of primary source materials.